keithbsmiley-other/emilysite/_posts/2021-11-15-Science-of-Meditation-part-three.md

 Okay, we’ve briefly touched on the fact that serotonin mostly resides in your gut.
 Let’s go back to that.

-### There’s Bacteria In Your Belly.
+### There Are Bugs In Your Belly.
 Don’t Worry.
 It’s A Good Thing.

 According to Dr. Siri Carpenter, author of “That gut feeling”, an article for the *American Psychological Association*, “If aliens were to swoop in from outer space and squeeze a human down to see what we’re made of, they would come to the conclusion that cell for cell, we’re mostly bacteria.”[^48]